Saving & Spending Travel

 • TSA PreCheck is a program operated by TSA that offers a quicker and hassle-free airport security line experience at participating U.S. airports.

-• You can apply for TSA PreCheck membership by submitting an application and attending an in-person interview.
-The program has an application fee of $78 every 5 years.
+• You can apply for membership by submitting an application and attending an in-person interview.
+The program has an application fee and a renewal fee, which can vary between $78 and $85.

-• If your TSA PreCheck application is approved, you can access designated TSA PreCheck lanes, which allows you to not remove your shoes, belts, 3-1-1 liquids, laptops, or light jackets during the screening process.
+• If your application is approved, you can access designated security lanes, which allows you to not remove your shoes, belts, 3-1-1 liquids, laptops, or light jackets during the screening process.

 • Frequent flyers and business travelers can benefit from TSA PreCheck, as it saves time and reduces the hassle of airport security.
-Some travel rewards credit cards offer complimentary TSA PreCheck, further reducing the cost for eligible cardholders.
+Some travel rewards credit cards offer it complimentary, further reducing the cost for eligible cardholders.

 What is TSA PreCheck?